-To keep your heating system in tip-top shape and you and your home safe, we need to carry out a gas appliance service and safety check each year.
-As a landlord we are required by law to make sure:
+To keep your heating system in tip-top shape, and to keep yourself and your home safe, we need to carry out a gas appliance service and safety check each year.
+As a landlord, we are required by law to make sure:

 - Pipes, appliances and flues are kept in a safe condition

 - All appliances and flues we provide get annual safety checks by our Gas Safe registered engineers

 - All gas equipment (including appliances left by a previous customer) is safe or removed before another customer moves in.

 We will give you a record of each safety check within 28 days of completing it, or when you move in if you are a new customer.